AdaCore/RecordFlux/doc/language_reference/index.rst

     Protocol Sessions [§S]

 A session defines the dynamic behavior of a protocol using a finite state machine.
+The first defined state is considered the initial state.
 The external interface of a session is defined by parameters.
-The initial and final state is defined by aspects.
 The declaration part enables the declaration of session global variables.
 The main part of a session definition are the state definitions.